ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Deploying Multiple Tags (Finding)

-When an Attacker deploys tracking Tags to follow a Victim, they may deploy more than one Tag.
+When an Attacker deploys Location-tracking Tags to follow a Victim, they may deploy more than one Tag.
 For example, if planting a tracking Tag in a car, the Attacker might place one Tag inside the car, and another affixed on the outside of the car.
 The DULT Protocol must be robust to this scenario.
 This means that scans, whether passive or active, need to be able to return more than one result if a Device is suspected of being used for Unwanted Tracking, and the time to do so must not be significantly impeded by the presence of multiple trackers.
-This also applies to situations where many Tags are present, even if they are not being used for unwanted location tracking, such as a busy train station or airport where Tag Owners may or may not be in proximity to their tracking Tags.
-Instead of distributing multiple Tags in the same location, an Attacker could also distribute multiple tracking Tags across locations frequently visited by a Victim (home, workplace, etc.).
+This also applies to situations where many Tags are present, even if they are not being used for unwanted location tracking, such as a busy train station or airport where Tag Owners may or may not be in proximity to their Location-tracking Tags.
+Instead of distributing multiple Tags in the same location, an Attacker could also distribute multiple Location-tracking Tags across locations frequently visited by a Victim (home, workplace, etc.).

 The impact of this attack is medium for typical cases involving a small number of Tags, though the impact could escalate if an Attacker deploys dozens of Tags.
 The likelihood is high, as deploying multiple Tags requires minimal technical effort and can be done using inexpensive, commercially available trackers, making the attack easily repeatable.
 As a result, the overall risk is high, requiring robust countermeasures.
-The impact of multiple Tags can be fully mitigated by scanning for multiple Tags, though a sophisticated Attacker might deploy other techniques such as modifying Tag firmware ({{Accessory-firmware-modifications-Accessory}}) or periodically disabling a Tag ({{Attacker-Accessory-disablement-Accessory-finding}}) to evade detection.
+The impact of multiple Tags can be fully mitigated by scanning for multiple Tags, though a sophisticated Attacker might deploy other techniques such as modifying Tag firmware ({{accessory-firmware-modifications-accessory}}) or periodically disabling a Tag ({{attacker-accessory-disablement-accessory-finding}}) to evade detection.

 ### Remote Advertisement Monitoring (Accessory, Network)